China says trade war with U.S. will only bring disaster to global economy

 BEIJING (Reuters) - Any trade war with the United States will only bring disaster to the world economy, Chinese Commerce Minister Zhong Shan said on Sunday, as Beijing stepped up its criticism on proposed metals tariffs by Washington amid fears it could shatter global growth

-On Saturday, the European Union and Japan urged the United States to grant them exemptions from metal import tariffs, with Tokyo calling for “calm-headed behavior.”
+On Saturday, the European Union and Japan urged the United States to grant them exemptions from metal import tariffs, with Tokyo calling for “calm-headed behaviour.”

 But the target of Trump’s ire is China, whose capacity expansions have helped add to global surpluses of steel.
 China has repeatedly vowed to defend its “legitimate rights and interests” if targeted by U.S. trade actions.